Larkoss/mapbox/README.md

 - Adding custom layers for buildings, roads, and contour lines.
 - Implementing interaction logic for counting nearby buildings and roads.
 - Adding an elevation query that finds and marks the highest point within a 1 km radius of a clicked location.

-The logbook also notes the use of QGIS during data preparation, especially for format conversion and GeoJSON cleanup.

 ## Features